 Are you ready to unleash your inner Queen?

-Marysia Trembecka is Queen Of The Fucking World.
+Marysia Trembecka is Queen Of The Fucking World, unleashing her power in performances around the world.

 How did your research into gender and sexual politics lead to the evolution of your persona as Queen Of The Fucking World?